-Wood engraving is a relief printmaking technique, like linocut or potato-printing.
+Wood engraving is a relief printmaking technique, like linocut.
 It’s not the easiest technique to get the hang of, but it’s a very versatile medium, and because the wood used is resilient, it is possible to run off a nearly unlimited number of prints.
 This makes it the perfect medium for creating Christmas or greetings cards; once the block has been cut, it can be used year-on-year.

 Before I begin, a disclaimer.
 Wood engraving is a complex process – far too complex to tackle in a single blog post.
 I will only cover the basics: what tools you will need; how to darken the block; how to use the tools; and how to print by hand.
 Interested readers might want to read the instructional manual “Wood Engraving & Linocutting” by Anne Hayward, which I reviewed for the Jackson’s Blog last year, or Simon Brett’s book, ‘Wood Engraving: How to Do It’.
 These books (or any of the manuals published in the early- or mid-Twentieth century) will give a fuller introduction than is possible here.

 What is a wood engraving?

 Wood engraving is a relief printmaking process, like linocutting or potato-printing.
 It is not a sculptural process.

 Wood engravings are created when an artist uses engraving tools (also called ‘burins’) to make incisions on the surface of an endgrain woodblock.
 When the woodblock is inked with a roller, these recessed incisions do not receive ink.
 The image is then printed onto paper by hand or in a press.
 The incisions show up the colour of the paper in the final print (generally white, or off-white).
 Areas where the flat surface of the block has been left intact will show up the colour of the ink (generally black).

 Endgrain woodblocks have been cut perpendicular to the direction of growth; they show rings rather than grain.
 This results in a dense, even surface which can hold fine detail.